|Library & Learning Resources - Supporting Your Teaching and Research|

 - provide training for both staff and students in the use of relevant information tools and sources

 The Academic Service Librarians are:

-Deniz Bilgen - Early Childhood Education & Care; Education & Professional Studies; Working with Children, Young People & Families; Youth and Community Work
+Gemma Dixon - Criminology; Early Childhood Education & Care; Working with Children, Young People and Families; Applied Social Science; Youth & Community Work; Criminology.

-Katie Jones - Accounting & Finance; Business & Management; Health & Social Care; PE & Sport Studies; Psychology, Counselling and Psychotherapy; Mathematics; International Education
+Katie Jones (on leave) - Accounting & Finance; Business Management; Health & Social Care; PE & Sport Studies; Psychology, Counselling and Psychotherapy; Mathematics; International Education.

 Reading Strategies - How do I create one for my module?